 Some areas have special resources for people with disabilities.
 Make sure to mention your disability when talking to a counselor or social worker.
 They’ll be able to help you find the right programs for you.

-Get in Touch With a Substance Abuse Rehab Center Today
+Find A Substance Abuse Rehab Center Today

 Whether your problem is alcohol or illicit drugs, we’re here for you.
 At Recovering Champions , we provide evidence-based treatment for drug and alcohol addiction.